markdibarry/game-dialog/docs/README.md

 #### Auto Proceed

-When a line finishes displaying it'll wait for user user prompt.
+When a line finishes displaying it'll wait for user prompt.
 If you want to bypass this, you can use the `auto` tag:

 ```
 Bartender: People say I talk a lot...